joseiba/NetPractice/README.md

 # .Net-Practice
-Simple ABM for .net practice
+Simple ABM for .net and oracle